JonathanWilbur/mueller-report/volume1.md

 violating U.S. criminal laws in order to interfere with U.S. elections and political processes.
 1276

-The indictment charges all of the defendants with conspiracy to defraud the United States (Count One), three defendants with conspiracy to commit wire fraud and •bank fraud (Count Two), and five defendants with aggravated identity theft (Counts Three through Eight).
+The indictment charges all of the defendants with conspiracy to defraud the United States (Count One), three defendants with conspiracy to commit wire fraud and bank fraud (Count Two), and five defendants with aggravated identity theft (Counts Three through Eight).
 Internet research Agency indictment.
 Concord, which is one of the entities charged in the Count One conspiracy, entered an appearance through U.S. counsel and moved to dismiss the charge on multiple grounds.